thoth-station/adviser/docs/source/integration.rst

 .. note::

-  It's recommended to use Pipenv if possible.
+  It's recommended to use Pipenv files if possible.
 Pipenv introduces more consistent files that track Python package indexes used as well as artifact hashes in the lock file explicitly.